AdalbertoLacruz/less_dart/README.md

 [Less](http://lesscss.org/)-transformer for [pub-serve](http://pub.dartlang.org/doc/pub-serve.html), [pub-build](http://pub.dartlang.org/doc/pub-build.html) and Less-compiler for [pub-run](https://www.dartlang.org/tools/pub/cmd/pub-run.html)

-This is a traslation from less 2.4.0 Javascript (over nodejs) to Dart.
+This is a translation from Less 2.4.0 Javascript (over nodejs) to Dart.
-Is a pure Dart implementation for the server/developper side.
+Is a pure Dart implementation for the server/developer side.

-As transformer could work with .html files, converting `<less>` tags to `<style>` tags.
+As transformer could work with `.html` files, converting `<less>` tags to `<style>` tags.

 ## Use as Compiler or Transformer

-The package is a less compiler with wrappers for use in command line or as a dart transformer.
+The package is a Less compiler with wrappers for use in command line or as a dart transformer.
 Also, it could be used in other Dart programs.

-### pub-run usage
+### Pub-run usage

-If you get the full distribution (tar.gz file), the bin directory has the lessc.dart for use with pub run:
+If you get the full distribution (tar.gz file), the bin directory has the `lessc.dart` file for use with pub run:

     CMD> pub run lessc [args] file.less file.css

 A working example: `CMD> pub run lessc test/less/charsets.less`

-Error output example: `CMD> pub run lessc --no-color test/less/errors/import-subfolder1.less`
+Example with error output: `CMD> pub run lessc --no-color test/less/errors/import-subfolder1.less`

 For help: `CMD> pub run lessc --help`